yougood123/animein/README.md

 #### NOTE:
+* This is Modified version of Anikatsu with some added features by me
 * This's an **Educational** Project.
 * I am **NOT** promoting the use of free anime websites by any means.
 * Open Source :)